drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Data Collection: X-Ray Crystallography

-The most current method to determine the 3D structure of macromolecules is by using X-ray crystallography.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/data-collection-x-ray-crystallography-9a897078'><i class='fa fa-play' aria-hidden='true'></i></button>The most current method to determine the 3D structure of macromolecules is by using X-ray crystallography.
 This technique requires the isolation, purification and crystallization of the protein, which is not always feasible.
 The results are usually deposited in the Brookhaven Protein Databank, which has more than 20 thousands structures.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/2_2_1_1.png){: loading=lazy }